GPS Fleet Tracking Refrigerated Trucks

 - Decreased Labor Costs.
 Optimized route management and better scheduling may mean drivers who utilize a GPS fleet tracker need to work fewer hours for the same work and consequently can do more work with the same hours.
 As a result, overall labor costs decrease with the use of a fleet GPS tracking system and fleet tracking software or fleet tracking app.

 - Better Customer Service.
 With a fleet tracking app, businesses can provide regular updates on delivery times and more, meaning using a fleet GPS tracking system and fleet tracking software can help ensure shorter delivery times and better customer service.
-In fact, drivers who use a real time GPS fleet tracker or a fleet tracker app are almost 50% more likely to deliver within promised delivery windows.
+In fact, drivers who use a real time GPS with wireless temperature monitoring or a fleet tracker app are almost 50% more likely to deliver within promised delivery windows.

 Refrigerated Truck Temperature Range